JetBrains/Exposed/documentation-website/Writerside/topics/Transactions.md

 **Transaction Maximum Attempts**

 Transactions also provide a property, `maxAttempts`, which sets the maximum number of attempts that should be made to perform a transaction block.
-If this value is set to 1 and an SQLException occurs inside the transaction block, the exception will throw without performing a retry.
+If this value is set to 1 and an SQLException occurs inside the transaction block, the exception will be thrown without performing a retry.
 If this property is not set, any default value provided in `DatabaseConfig` will be used instead:

 ```kotlin